DaveGamble/cJSON/README.md

 ### Caveats

+#### Zero Character

+cJSON doesn't support strings that contain the zero character `'\0'` or `\u0000`.
+This is impossible with the current API because strings are zero terminated.

 #### Character Encoding

 cJSON only supports UTF-8 encoded input and will always produce UTF-8 as output (If the input contained invalid UTF-8, it will most likely propagate it through to the output, thereby making the output non-valid UTF-8).